 Old-age pensions in the old scheme

-Under the old pension scheme, the old-age pension is granted when the insured person meets both of the following conditions:
+Under the old pension scheme, an old-age pension is granted to an insured person who has met both of the following conditions:

 The required insurance period is at least: